davatorium/rofi/doc/rofi.1.markdown

  * Rasi theme file: The new *theme* format can be used to set configuration values.
  * Command-line options: Arguments passed to **rofi**.

-**TIP**: To get a template config file run: `rofi -dump-config > config.rasi`
+To get a template config file run: `rofi -dump-config > config.rasi`

-To get a list of available options formatted in reasi format, run:

-    rofi -dump-config

-This will contain (commented) all current configuration options.
+This will contain (commented) all current configuration options, modified options are uncommented.

 The configuration system supports the following types: